lorg/lint_plugins/README.md

 - Ruff doesn't allow plugins
 - Flake8 is fast and stable, and allows plugins
-- The plugins are allowed are of the right type: more detections, as opposed to say, mypy.
+- The plugins flake8 allows are of the right type: detections, as opposed to say, mypy that doesn't allow them.

 ## Missing Timezone